apekshagangurde/QuickQ-Form_Generator-/README.md

 QuickQ serves as a practical tool for form creation and data management, representing a valuable learning experience for our team.
 Through this project, we've enhanced our skills in frontend and backend development, API testing, database management, and collaboration.

-Thank you for your attention.
-We're eager to answer any questions you may have.

 ---